Template Functions

 values

-, except it returns a new list
+The values function is similar to keys, except it returns a new list with

-all the values of the source dict
+all the values of the source dict (only one dictionary is supported).

 $vals := values $myDict

-The above returns list["value1", "value2", "value 3"]
+The above returns list["value1", "value2", "value 3"].
+Note that the values

 function gives no guarantees about the result ordering- if you care about this,

-then use sortAlpha
+then use sortAlpha.

-functions takes a value and makes a deep copy
+The deepCopy and mustDeepCopy functions takes a value and makes a deep copy

 of the value.
-This includes dicts and other structures. deepCopy
+This includes dicts and other structures. deepCopy panics

-when there is a problem while mustDeepCopy
+when there is a problem while mustDeepCopy returns an error to the template

 system when there is an error.